-Hazel is looking forward to heading to Augusta and The Masters this weekend where she will present her last golf event for BBC Sport.
+Hazel is looking forward to heading to Augusta and The Masters this weekend where she will present her last golf event with BBC Sport.

-Today she announced that after 25 years as a golf anchor for the corporation, she has decided to step aside from this particular role.
+Today she announced that after 25 years presenting golf, she has decided to step aside from this particular role.

-Hazel said; “In 2016 I was pleased to be offered another long-term contract with BBC Sport to continue presenting snooker, golf and Major Events in 2017 and beyond.
+Hazel said; “In 2016 I was pleased to be offered another contract to continue presenting snooker, golf and Major Events in 2017 and beyond.

 However, after much thought, I have decided that in what is my 30th year in broadcast sport, I want to re-align my on-air commitments around the changing needs of my family.

 So, I agreed to continue with my anchor roles on snooker and Major Events.
 I also decided that after 25 years of golf presentation with BBC Sport, I would now like to pass this baton on to someone else.

 I have loved working with my brilliant friends and colleagues on the BBC golf team.
 But for the time being, this decision will work better for my family and me.